astrohsy/ZETCH/api_server/README.md

 In Swagger UI, click on Authorize, then enter the client id.

-See Discord for `.env` specifying secret values.
+See a ZETCH team member for `.env` specifying secret values.

 For a list of users which can log in with Cognito, see the `Application.commandLineRunner()` method.
 Every user has the same password -- `123456`.